tungtv202/MyNote/Java/Java_Total.md

     }
 ```

 - WARNING: `initialOffset` is the absolute offset that exits in Kafka.
-We will get an exception when try to set `initialOffset` as a random number, that smaller some offset, that we want
+We will get an exception when try to
+  set `initialOffset` as a random number, that smaller some offset, that we want

 ## @Lazy

 // TODO

 ## HashMap

 is not limited.
 That's the maximum number of buckets.
-Each bucket uses a form of linked list which has no limitation except memory.
+Each bucket uses a form of linked list which has no limitation
+except memory.
 So in theory a HashMap can hold an unlimited number of elements.
-In practice you won't even get to 2^30 because you will have run out of memory long before that.
+In practice, you won't even get to 2^30
+because you will have run out of memory long before that.

 ## MappedSuperclass